Your brand is your most valuable asset.

 Define your framework with a checklist of what’s to be examined and the methods you will use.
 It helps to organize your list to incorporate both internal and external brand elements.

-You could have the most stunning website design in the world, but if it isn’t converting or serving your customers the way it should, it’s crucial that you understand where and why it isn’t performing.
-Google Analytics provides rich website performance data, both historic and in real-time.
+You could have the most stunning landing page design in the world, but if it isn’t converting or serving your customers the way it should, it’s crucial that you understand where and why it isn’t performing.

 You should also invest in user testing to see how customers perceive and interact with your website and/or app.
 A great tool is UserTesting (they nailed that company name right on the head), which offers video captures of key moments like confusion during tests.
 And wherever there’s user confusion, there’s drop-off.